Skip to main content

 Many utility rebates require enrollment in a time-of-use (TOU) electricity plan.
 This is often beneficial anyway — TOU plans offer lower rates during off-peak hours (typically overnight), which is exactly when most people charge their EVs.
 You save on the rebate and on ongoing charging costs.

-Use our ROI Calculator to see how these incentives affect your breakeven timeline, or try the EV vs Gas Calculator to see your annual fuel savings.
+Use our Charging Cost Calculator to see how these incentives affect your breakeven timeline, or try the EV vs Gas Calculator to see your annual fuel savings.

 Related Resources